 - 1. With the power turned on, press the Mode (BACK) button 2 until the desired mode appears. - Each press changes the operation mode in the following sequence (see notes 1 and 2 below): Heating→Heating ECO→Hot water→Anti-freeze→Back to Heating.
-The currently selected mode will appear in the area labeled 2. - 1 If CN142A 3-4 is ON (CLOSE), the operation mode cannot be changed from the remote controller. - 2 The available modes vary depending on the model. - 3 Refer to section [4] "Function Settings" [4]-2.
+The currently selected mode will appear in the area labeled 2. - 1 The available modes vary depending on the model. - 2 Refer to section [4] "Function Settings" [4]-2.
 (2) for how to change the settings for a specific function.